 Advertisement

 But his Pakistan Tehreek-e-Insaf (PTI) party has defied a crackdown to needle the government with regular demonstrations.

-PTI activists began driving to Islamabad on Friday from his power base in northwestern Khyber Pakhtunkhwa province, but were met with shipping container roadblocks and volleys of tear gas.
+PTI activists began driving to Islamabad on Friday from Khan’s power base in northwestern Khyber Pakhtunkhwa province, but were met with shipping container roadblocks and volleys of tear gas.

-On Saturday, small and scattered convoys pressed in on Islamabad in defiance of the government which approved troops for deployment on the streets – citing the need to guarantee security ahead of a Shanghai Cooperation Organisation (SCO) summit due to open on October 15.
+On Saturday, small and scattered convoys pressed in on Islamabad in defiance of the government which approved troops for deployment on the streets – citing the need to guarantee security ahead of a Shanghai Cooperation Organisation (SCO) summit on October 15 and 16, which will be attended by delegations from countries including China, India and Russia.

+Advertisement